devilmanCr0/CS699---Research-Project/README.md

 Source code and tooling is provided that runs directly on the host.
 All of these tools are created in Python.
 The tools can be easily installed with the use of Poetry.
-Once inside of the activated Nix environment, run `poetry install` to initialize the Poetry environment.
+Once inside of the activated Nix environment - which is `nix-shell` in the main directory, run `poetry install` to initialize the Poetry environment so you could run the tools below.
 These tools can be invoked either through `poetry run {toolname}` or by activating the poetry environment with `poetry shell` and then running as standard python programs.